kapcom01/CylonAlarm/README.md

 # About
 This is a **work-in-progress** project.
-The goal is to become a complete Home Alarm System, easy to setup and use and completely open source from top to bottom, so everyone can install it, study it, change it and do anything one might want to do with it.
+The goal is to become a complete Home Alarm System, comparable to the expensive multi zone commercial systems, easy to setup and use and completely open source from top to bottom, so everyone can install it, study it, change it and do anything one might want to do with it.

 ## Current Status (v0.2)
 With this version we have a working alarm system for our home/lab/garage/etc. It can detect an intrusion with motion detectors and door switches, and will turn on one or more sirens.
 It is enabled and disabled by the residents using nfc tags which everyone can have in their keychains.
 It can also send a notification-email to pre-configured email addresses using a gmail account.